TOMToolkit/tom_base/docs/common/authentication.rst

 Everything stricter than that is **off by default** and switched on by settings: requiring two-factor authentication, password composition rules and expiry, a terms-of-service agreement, mandatory profile fields, and API-token expiry.
-Each control is general; how you combine them is up to your project's policy.
+Each control is general; how you combine them is up to your project's policy — worked combinations are collected in :doc:`Common accounts scenarios <authentication_scenarios>`.
 Where a setting comes from django-allauth we link to its documentation rather than repeat it.